 The Three Opportunities: You can dictate the character of your soup by how you decide to start cooking it.

-1. Bold and sturdy flavors come from starting the soup by fast-browning the onions and some of the vegetables in good tasting oil or butter over medium-high heat.
+1. Bold and sturdy flavors come from starting the soup by fast-browning the onions and some of the vegetables in good tasting fat over medium-high heat.

 2. Mellow flavors are achieved with slow-stewing onions and key ingredients, like herbs, in a little fat in a covered pot over low heat.